NC State Extension Publications

 Skip to Summary

 Wildlife management opportunities abound for private landowners in North Carolina.
 Forestry operations can be used to provide and enhance wildlife habitat, and information is available to help you get started right away.
-Talk to your local Cooperative Extension agent about publications and technical assistance.
+Talk to your local N.C.
+Cooperative Extension agent about publications and technical assistance.
 Cost-share assistance is also available to help landowners manage their forestland for multiple benefits, including wildlife and other resources.
 Forest stewardship management can be effective and rewarding for you and the generations to come.

 Authors